24th Marine Expeditionary Unit: Early years

-What is today the 24th Marine Expeditionary Unit (MEU) was activated at various times as the 24th Marine Amphibious Unit (MAU) in the 1960s and 1970s to participate in exercises and operations in the North Atlantic, Mediterranean and Caribbean.
+What is today the 24th Marine Expeditionary Unit (MEU) was activated at various times as the 24th and 34th Marine Amphibious Unit (MAU) in the 1960s and 1970s to participate in exercises and operations in the North Atlantic, Mediterranean and Caribbean.

+First activated in 1971 as the 34th Marine Amphibious Unit.
 In May 1982, it was redesignated the 24th MAU and served twice as part of the multinational peace-keeping force in Lebanon (October 1982 through February 1983, and May through November 1983).
 The 24th MAU lost 241 servicemen in the 1983 Beirut barracks bombing.

 It continued to make routine six-month deployments to the Mediterranean during the next six years while also providing forces for operations in the Persian Gulf.

 The 24th MAU was redesignated the 24th MEU in February 1988.